swiss/paf-link/documentation/2_introduction.md

 ## Layered Design
 As it is good practice, the paf.link schema strives for reuse of existing vocabulary.
 Using PROV-O as a **base layer** gives paf.link a robust and widespread foundation.
-As PROV-O by design is very generic, paf.link postulates on a **second layer** some **design principles** to model public affairs from the basic elements of PROV-O. Furthermore, some additional classes and predicates are defined in this layer within the context of public affairs.
-This second layer is still somehow generic.
-Therefore a **third layer** as an application profile for real world public affairs is created to allow modelling very specific public affairs for certain realms of public administration.
-In this application profile, all elements have to be declared whether they are mandatory (and in which cardinality) or if they are optional.
+As PROV-O by design is very generic, the Public Affairs Schema (paf.link) provides on a **second layer** a framework of **design principles** to model public affairs based on the core elements of PROV-O. Additional classes and predicates are defined in this layer within the context of public affairs.
+The second layer is generic and strives for interoperability of public administrations between countries and and different levels of adminstrations.

+The **third layer** provides naming and classes for the concrete instances of public affairs at a specific level of the public adminstration.
+It is created to allow the modeling specific public affairs for certain realms of public administration.
+On the third layer, all elements have to be declared whether they are mandatory (and in which cardinality) or if they are optional.

+The three layers elements are connected by sub-classing the next hihgher layer.

 <figure id="figure">
   <img src="img/layers.svg" alt="Layered Design" />